 There are a couple of other places to grab a bite or something to drink.
 Kat Saka's Kettle will offer a variety of flavored popcorn.
 There will also be a Milk Stand allowing you to try the popular blue or green milk from the Star Wars universe.
 These beverages will actually be fruit flavored smoothie's when you find them on Batuu.

 Nobody knows how to sell stuff quite like Disney and no place is the company better at it than inside the theme parks.
 However, merchandise is where one of the more interesting aspects of Star Wars Galaxy's Edge comes in.
 Rather than being full of t-shirts and ball caps with the Star Wars logo like you might expect, none of that will actually be available inside the new land.
 Instead, the shops will be part of the lands theming, containing only the sorts of items you might expect to find in an alien marketplace.
 There will certainly be plenty of clothes and toys, but only items designed to look like they came from Batuu.

 While we know a little about the big things that Star Wars Galaxy's Edge has planned, what Disney Parks are better than anybody at is the small stuff, the little details that help flesh out the world so it feels real.
 Quite a few of those little details are hinted at in the form of patents that Disney has filed for in recent months.
-We've seen one that could create the look of blaster fire, another that could allow cast members to wield actual lightsabers in the park, and a third for new hologram technology that could potentially create Force Ghosts in the park or in an attraction.
+We've seen one that could create the look of blaster fire, and another that could create holograms in an attraction.
+Based on descriptions, it sounds like both of these will be used as part of the Rise of the Resistance ride.

 However, what may be even more interesting is the way Disney is going to use your smartphone to create an even more immersive Star Wars experience.
 Via the existing Play Disney Parks app, a whole host of new experiences will be available to guests.